wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/how-does-pay-after-delivery-work.md

 ### Product rules
 Some rules may apply to certain payment methods.
 For Pay After Delivery, the following rules apply:

+* The minimum amount for an order is €15,00 and maximum €300,00

 * Refunding more than the stated amount of the original transaction is not possible with Pay After Delivery.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page.

 * Successful Pay After Delivery transactions have no expiring date regarding refunding, as long as the receiving bank is able to process the refund.